freesourcecode/Event-Calendar-Management-System-in-PHP-with-Source-Code/README.md

 9. **Explore manipulating**.
 Final step, login from the User’s login side.
 Just provide the Admin’s login details, and it will redirect you to the Admin panel.

-## Full documentation for the Event Calendar in PHP is available at: ⬇️⬇️⬇️
+## Full documentation for the Event Calendar Management System in PHP is available at: ⬇️⬇️⬇️
 https://itsourcecode.com/free-projects/php-project/event-calendar-in-php-free-download/